sassoftware/sasoptpy/doc/guide/models.rst

    print(results)

-Full details can be obtained using :meth:`Model.get_tuner_results` method.
+Full details can be obtained using the :meth:`Model.get_tuner_results` method.

 .. only:: html